jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 tags: []
 private: false
 ---
+Kotlin Reflection has poor documentation so I decided to gather together all code samples that I used when I wrote my library.
+I hope this article will help you to save time.

-Collection of recipes for Kotlin Reflection.
+This article contains a collection of recipes for Kotlin Reflection.
+You can find and play with all samples from the article in my [Github repository](https://github.com/jaitl/kotlin-reflection-examples).
 <!--more-->

 ## Original reflection types